stefanrieken/pasta/README.md

 Both accept file arguments.
 Examples for various features are found under [recipes](recipes/).
 Add a final '-' argument to enter the REPL after running a file.

-While the PC version of Tricolore features mouse input (and a wider screen), it presently still lacks audio.
+And if a script features a function named `run`, this function will automatically execute, unless a '-' argument is specified.

+The desktop version of Tricolore features mouse input, and a 'hires' mode of 256x256 pixels / 32x32 characters (as opposed to 128x128 / 16x16).

 ## For the Thumby Color
 Tricolore can be built to run on the Thumby Color.
-It requires a copy of the Pico SDK with the TinyUSB submodule to be found next to the Pasta folder.
+It requires a copy of the Pico SDK with the TinyUSB submodule to be placed alongside the Pasta folder.

+Type `make rp2350` to make the executables.
+Presently the build involves launching the desktop version to make a ram image; click away the Tricolore screen to continue the build.

+Copy the file `rp2350/tricolore.uf2` to your Thumby Color.
+You should be greeted with a startup sound, followed by a running program.

-Type `make rp2350` to make the executables, then copy `tricolore.uf2` to your Thumby Color.
-Alongside a 'ready' message on the Thumby screen, You should now be able to contact your Thumby over serial.
-From there, press enter to initiate the Pasta REPL, where you can also copy / paste any relevant samples.
+You should now be able to contact your Thumby over serial.
+From there, press enter to initiate the Pasta REPL (pausing the running program), where you can also copy / paste any sample code.

-(Presently Tricolore assumes a 256x256 display, which is cut off to 128x128 on the Thumby Color.
-Think of it as Pasta Tricolore Quattro Formaggi.)

 ## For the original Thumby
 Pasta **Bianco** is a minimal serving whipped up for the original Thumby.
 Type `make rp2040` to build this version, then copy `bianco.uf2` to your Thumby.

-Being a minimalistic subset of Tricolore functionality, the `.bianco` scripts can also be run in Tricolore.
+Being a minimalistic subset of Tricolore functionality, any `.bianco` scripts can also be run in Tricolore.

 ## Status